bkeith-bch/adetfs-fitbit-tool/README.md

 #### CR:

-cr_file = path to txt file that contains client id and secret
 id = client_id (can be obtained from Fitbit by registering an application)
 secret = client_secret (can be obtained from Fitbit by registering an application)